CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

 We want to be able to run these test without sending requests to the backend.
 Let's mock the response out.

-First we need to add some to the `mocksConfig` file, so it intercepts the `/performance_data` request:
+First we need to add some code to the `mocksConfig` file, so it intercepts the `/performance_data` request:

 ```js
 const createResponse = (path, params, request) => {